SBit-Project/sbit.dev/docs/Tools/SBitcore-lib/browser.md

 sidebar_position: 4
 ---

-SBitcore and most official submodules work in the browser, thanks to [browserify](http://browserify.org/) (some modules are not fully compatible with web browsers).
+Sbitcore and most official submodules work in the browser, thanks to [browserify](http://browserify.org/) (some modules are not fully compatible with web browsers).

 The easiest and recommended way to use them, is via [Bower](http://bower.io/), a browser package manager, and get the release bundles.
 For example, when building an app that uses `sbitcore` and `sbitcore-mnemonic`, you do: